All species

 Solitary and nocturnal.
 Spends daylight hours buried in sediment with only eyes and spiracles exposed.

-Safety notes
+Safety notes for visitors

-Will bite if stepped on or harassed by divers — shuffle your feet in shallow sandy areas and never grab the tail.
+Species-specific: Will bite if stepped on or harassed by divers — shuffle your feet in shallow sandy areas and never grab the tail.

 Conservation status